 Anyone who knows the history of Napoleon Bonaparte should see the irony in the following C.C. statement.note "...until Josephine threatened to run off with some Hussar if he didn't stop."

-Ancient Conspiracy: The Ordernote Not "Geass" Order, just "the Order".
+Ancient Conspiracy: The Ordernote Not "Geass" Order, just "the Order" (so far).
 Though they're more or less after the same ends as in canon, they're far more elaborate about it, as in they've spent the last few thousand years hunting down Code Bearers, with only four to go before Ragnarok can be initiated.

 Ascended Extra: A great deal of minor characters have their roles expanded, compared to their appearances in Code Geass proper.
 For example, Senba, previously little more than a Living Prop with a voice in the show, is now something of a Parental Substitute and mentor for Tohdoh.

-Colour Coded Armies: Though a minor detail, the various factions (beside Zulfiqar and the Order) in Megiddo appear to follow a color system, with the uniforms and/or standard knightmares and ships of each faction holding a theme color.
+Colour Coded Armies: Though a minor detail, the various factions (beside Zulfiqar so far) in Megiddo appear to follow a color system, with the uniforms and/or standard knightmares and ships of each faction holding a theme color.
 They are laid out as so:

 Elaborate Underground Base: Xiaopei has been turned into this by the CLA.
 And then there are the bases belonging to Zulfiqar and the Order.